 If you are interested in a graduate scheme, a placement or internship with one of the major recruiters, now is the time to be doing your research and making applications.
 The recruitment process for many large organisations has started, and the earlier you apply the better, for what is often a long recruitment process that runs right through into Spring before job offers are made.
 We have lots of help and support available check our website or come and have a talk to find out how we can help.

-If you are a graduate we will be contacting you soon to find out what you are doing.
+If you are a recent graduate we will be contacting you very soon to find out what you are doing.
 Here’s why.